Ernest Louis, Grand Duke of Hesse: Second marriage

 In addition to his marriage, Ernest Louis maintained a close friendship with the bisexual Karl August Lingner, the inventor of Odol, one of the first liquid mouthwashes.
 When Lingner died of tongue cancer, he bequeathed Tarasp Castle in Switzerland to Ernest Louis.
-However, the Hesse family never lived in it, and it was sold in 2016.
+The Hesse family never lived in it, and it was sold in 2016.

 Grand Duke of Hesse

 In 1892, Ernest Louis succeeded his father as grand duke.

 Throughout his life, Ernest Louis was a patron of the arts, founding the Darmstadt Artists' Colony, and was himself an author of poems, plays, essays, and piano compositions.

 Ernest Louis commissioned the new mausoleum in 1903.
-It was consecrated on 3 November 1910, in the presence of the Grand Duke and his immediate family.
-The remains of Grand Duke Ludwig IV, Princess Alice, Grand Duchess of Hesse and by Rhine along with their children 'Frittie' and 'May' were re-interred in the New Mausoleum.
+It was consecrated on 3 November 1910, in the presence of him and his immediate family.
+The remains of Grand Duke Ludwig IV, Princess Alice, Grand Duchess of Hesse and by Rhine, along with their children "Frittie" and "May" were re-interred in the New Mausoleum.

 First World War

 Ernest Louis in 1917, as officer during the First World War.

 During World War I, Ernest Louis served as a general of the infantry at Kaiser Wilhelm II's headquarters.
 In February, 1917, the February Revolution in Russia forced his brother-in-law, Tsar Nicholas II, to abdicate.
 Sixteen months later, in July 1918, his two sisters in Russia, Elizabeth, the widow of Grand Duke Sergei Alexandrovich, and Alexandra, the wife of Nicholas II, were murdered by the Bolsheviks, Alexandra dying alongside her husband and children.
-At the end of the war, he lost his throne during the revolution of 1918, after refusing to abdicate.
+At the end of the war, during the German revolution of 1918, a workers' and soldiers' council in Darmstadt declared him deposed.
+He accepted the loss of his throne but refused to formally abdicate.

 Death

-On 9 October 1937, Ernest Louis died after a long illness at Schloß Wolfsgarten, near Darmstadt.
-He received what amounted to a state funeral on 16 November 1937 and was buried next to his daughter, Elisabeth, in a new open air burial ground next to the New Mausoleum he had built in the Rosenhöhe park in Darmstadt.
+Ernest Louis died after a long illness at Schloß Wolfsgarten, near Darmstadt on 9 October 1937, aged 68.
+He received what amounted to a state funeral on 16 November and was buried next to his daughter, Elisabeth, in a new open-air burial ground next to the New Mausoleum he had built in the Rosenhöhe park in Darmstadt.
+That same day, however, his widow, eldest son, daughter-in-law and grandchildren (except Johanna) were killed in airplane crash in Ostend, Belgium on their way to attend Prince Louis’s wedding.